carpentries-incubator/machine-learning-novice-python/_episodes/02-learning.md

 ![Severity score (X) vs Length of stay in hospital, days](../fig/gossis_vs_los.png){: width="600px"}

 Our goal is to predict how long patients will stay in hospital for a given severity score.
 We already have a set of training data with input features (X) and known prediction targets (y).
-This is the perfect job for supervised machine learning.
-We say "supervised" because our training data is able to learn from examples with known targets or labels.

 ## Linear regression

-We will use a linear regression, a type of model borrowed from statistics that has all of the hallmarks of machine learning (so let's call it a machine learning model!).
-Given that we are trying to think in terms of machine learning, we'll use a notation that may differ slightly from the one in your statistics classes:
+We will use a linear regression, a type of model borrowed from statistics that has all of the hallmarks of machine learning (so let's call it a machine learning model!), which can be written as:

 $$
 \hat{y} = wX + b
 $$

-Our prediction target (length of stay) is denoted by $\hat{y}$ (pronounced "y hat") and our explanatory variable (or "feature") is denoted by $X$. $w$ is weight and $b$ is bias.
-These are the parameters of the model that we would like to learn from the training data.
+Our prediction target (length of stay) can be denoted by $\hat{y}$ (pronounced "y hat") and our explanatory variable (or "feature") denoted by $X$.
+There are two parameters of the model that we would like to learn from the training data - $w$, weight and $b$, bias.

 While our model has only a single feature ("severity score"), in most cases we would be working with multiple features.
 Each feature adds a dimension to our feature space.
 With a single feature and a single outcome, we can model the relationship in two dimensions.
 With two features, we move into 3 dimensions, and so on.